On addition of 1-handles with chart loops to 2-dimensional braids: Handle moves

 \section{Handle moves}

 We use the notation given in Section \ref{sec3}.
-For moves for charts, we consider only CI-M2-moves.
-For moves for 1-handles, we consider two types of moves as follows (see \cite{Hirose}, see also \cite{Hirose2, Hirose3}).
+As moves for charts, we consider only CI-M2-moves.
+As moves for 1-handles, we consider two types of moves as follows (see \cite{Hirose}, see also \cite{Hirose2, Hirose3}).

 1. {\it Crossing change of tubes.}